Discover these gorgeous getaways on the East Coast of the USA that are perfect for a weekend break.

 Charleston, South Carolina

 One of South Carolina’s first cities, Charleston captures the charm of a Southern town and mixes it up with the color and quaintness of a modern-day city.
 While here, explore wacky colorful homes on Rainbow Row, or check out some of the historic landmarks like the bridges or the lighthouse.
+The nearby beaches in Charleston also boasts stunning views and sunsets that are definitely worth visiting!

 If you’re a serious foodie, all-you-can-eat oysters await you at Bowens Island Restaurant, or sample southern soul food at one of the many locally-owned institutions.
 Charleston, SC is a classic weekend city break escape with a Southern twist.